quixio/quix-docs/docs/quix-cloud/quickstart.md

 ## Get your SDK token

 To obtain your token, go to `Settings` in your default environment, and then click on the `APIs and tokens` tab.
-You can obtain the `Streaming Token` from there.
+You can obtain the Streaming Token (SDK Token) from there.

 ## Set your token